qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * Rendering

 To label a layer start QGIS and load a vector layer.
-Activate the layer in the legend and click on the |mActionLabeling| :sup:`Layer Labelling Options` icon in the QGIS toolbar menu.
+Activate the layer in the legend and click on the |mActionLabeling| :sup:`Layer Labeling Options` icon in the QGIS toolbar menu or activate the :guilabel:`Labels` tab in the layer properties dialog.

-The first step is to choose the labelling method from the drop-down list.
-There are four options available: **No labels**, **Show labels for this layer**, **Rule-based labelling** and **Discourage other labels from covering features in this layer**.
+The first step is to choose the labeling method from the drop-down list.
+There are four options available:

+* **No labels**
+* **Show labels for this layer**
+* :ref:`Rule-based labeling <rule_based_labeling>`
+* and **Discourage other labels from covering features in this layer**: allows to set a layer as just an obstacle for other layer's labels without rendering any labels of its own.

-Select the **Show labels for this layer** option and then select an attribute column to use for labelling from the **Label with** drop-down list.
+Select the **Show labels for this layer** option and then select an attribute column to use for labeling from the **Label with** drop-down list.
 Click
 |mActionmIconExpressionEditorOpen| if you want to define labels based on
-expressions - See labeling_with_expressions_.
+expressions - See :ref:`labeling_with_expressions`.

-The following steps describe simple labelling without using the :guilabel:`Data defined override` functions, which are situated next to the drop-down menus.
+The following steps describe simple labeling without using the :guilabel:`Data defined override` functions, which are situated next to the drop-down menus - see :ref:`data_defined_labeling` for an use-case.

 Text menu
 ---------